Detecting critical treatment effect bias in small subgroups: Methodology

+The asymptotic normality result above is stated for an oracle choice $\trueg$, which is infeasible in practice since such a function is unknown.
+To obtain a computable test statistic, we exploit the fact that under the null hypothesis at least one such function belongs to $\GG$.
+Therefore, minimizing over $g \in \GG$ can only decrease the absolute value of the standardized statistic, i.e.

+Since the oracle statistic on the right converges in distribution to the absolute value of a standard normal random variable, we can compare $\tstatopt$ to the corresponding half-normal quantiles and obtain an asymptotically valid, albeit potentially conservative, test.

-\paragraph{Why not a classic U-statistic?} We remark that it is not clear how to test the null hypothesis $\hnull^\GG$ using the classic U-statistic~\citep{serfling2009approximation}, as done in previous works (see e.g.~\citep{hussain2023falsification,demirel2024benchmarking}).
+\paragraph{Why not a classic U-statistic?} We remark that it is not clear how to test the null $\hnull^\GG$ using the classic U-statistic~\citep{serfling2009approximation}, as done in previous works (see e.g.~\citep{hussain2023falsification,demirel2024benchmarking}).
 The main challenge is that under the null hypothesis $\tstat^2(\psi_{\trueg})=0$, the U-statistic converges in distribution to a weighted $\chi^2$-statistic.
 However, estimating the quantiles (needed for a valid test) of this asymptotic distribution via bootstrapping requires knowing the function $\trueg$~\citep{huskova1993consistency}.
 In contrast, our test statistic $\tstatopt$ is bounded by a valid asymptotic pivot, i.e. a function of the data and the unknown function $\trueg$ whose asymptotic distribution does not depend on $\trueg$.
-Hence, we can compute the quantiles of the RHS in~\Cref{eq:objective} and construct an asymptotically valid test.
+Hence, comparing $\tstatopt$ with the quantiles of the half-normal distribution yields an asymptotically valid test.